Ghana Police Service: Organisational structure

-The Ghana Police Service operates in twelve divisions: ten covering the ten regions of Ghana, one assigned specifically to the seaport and industrial hub of Tema, and the twelfth being the Railways, Ports and Harbours Division.
+The Ghana Police Service operates in twelve divisions: ten covering the ten regions of Ghana, one assigned specifically to the seaport and industrial hub of Tema, and the twelfth being the Railways, Ports and Habours Division.

 An additional division, the Marine Police Unit, exists to handle issues that arise from the country's offshore oil and gas industry.

 The current head of the Ghana Police Service is Inspector General of Police (IGP) Christian Tetteh Yohunu.
 For each of the regional police divisions, there is a Regional Commander who is in charge of all operational and administrative functions under his jurisdiction.
 In direct operational matters, the Regional Commander furthermore works in tandem with the Regional Operational Commander.
 For administrative functions, the Regional Commander is assisted by the Deputy Regional Commander and the Regional Crime Officer.
 The Deputy Inspector-General of Police is assisted by the Director-General of the Police Administration, and supervises the activities of the regional commanders of police.